dotnet/orleans/Samples-Overview/Storage-Providers.md

     Press Enter to terminate...

-Stop the program and open a command line windows, move to the folder containing the Orleans SDK, then to the LocalSilo folder.
+Stop the program and open a command line windows, move to the `bin\Debug` folder of the Test.Client project.
 There should be a folder called Samples.FileStorage there.
 In that folder, you should find a single file:

     >>dir
-         Directory: C:\Microsoft Codename Orleans SDK v0.9\SDK\LocalSilo\Samples.FileStorage
+         Directory: c:\Orleans\Samples\StorageProviders\Test.Client\bin\Debug\Samples.FileStorage

     Mode                LastWriteTime     Length Name
     ----                -------------     ------ ----